-A navigation requirement where onboard navigation performance monitoring and alerting systems are installed is called required navigation performance (RNP).
+A navigation requirement where on board performance monitoring and alerting systems are installed is called required navigation performance (RNP).
 In contrast, the navigation system that does not require such specifications is called area navigation specification (RNAV).

 The performance-based navigation concept is based on three basic components known as The Navigation Specification, the navigation aid infrastructure and, navigation application.
 The navigation specification identifies performance requirements in terms of precision, integrity, and continuity for intended operations in a specific airspace.

 The Navaid infrastructure describes the ground equipment requirements or, if used, space-based navigation requirements such as GPS.
 Appropriate Navaid infrastructure is essential for complying with PNB requirements.
-Navigation application is the application of navigation specification and Navaid infrastructure in combination with ATS routes and instrument flight rules in the context of airspace utilization.
+Navigation application is the application of navigation specification and Navaid infrastructure in combination with ATS routes, instrument approach procedure and instrument flight rules in the context of airspace utilization.

 The ground and space-based navigation aids are named Navaid Infrastructure.
 These navigational aids are mentioned in Navigation Specification.
 Ground-based navigation aids are navigation systems based on the ground and provide navigational services visual flight rules VFR operations.
 It includes Very High-Frequency VHF Omnidirectional Range (VOR) and Nondirectional Radio Beacon (NDB).

 Furthermore, there are three types of VOR navigational stations, including VOR, VOR plus distance measuring equipment VOR-DME and, VOR plus military tactical air navigation system vortac (used for military applications only).
 Satellite-based navigation systems include GPS navigation using GNSS satellites.